Copyright status of works by subnational governments of the United States: South Carolina

 The Supreme Court of South Carolina held in Seago v.
 Horry County that a South Carolina county can hold copyrights on government works.

 Utah

 The current public records law, the Government Records Access and Management Act (GRAMA), is found at Utah Code Ann. § 63G-2-101.
 All records created or maintained by a state governmental entity are the property of the state (Utah Code Ann. § 63A-12-105).
 Government entities may control their copyright by ordinance or policy (Utah Code Ann. § 63G-2-201).

 Washington

-Works created by the state of Washington are copyrighted.
+Works created by the State of Washington are copyrighted.
 Works published by the Secretary of State of Washington are voluntarily released into the public domain.
+Article IV, Section 21 of the Washington State Constitution explicitly placed the opinions of the Supreme Court of Washington in the public domain in 1889.

 Government outside states

 Some parts of the United States are not within U.S. states and instead derive their authority from federal acts of Congress.
 They have varying degrees of autonomy, which affects whether their governments' works are public domain works of the United States government, which the current Copyright Act of 1976 describes as "a work prepared by an officer or employee of the United States Government as part of that person's official duties".

 Compendium of U.S. Copyright Office Practices, Third Edition (2014) gives guidance about which jurisdictions are, or are not the United States government: